 The list below gives the total Iron content in the 17 items from the general description 'turkey'.These 17 types of turkey range from Turkey, liver, all classes, raw through to Turkey, all classes, light meat, cooked, roasted and are ranked by the content or amount per 100g.

-Using the list below for the 17 different turkey nutrition entries in our Iron database, the highest amount of Iron is in Turkey, liver, all classes, raw which contains 8.94 mg of Iron per 100g.
+Using the list below for the 17 different turkey nutrition entries in our database, the highest amount of Iron is found in Turkey, liver, all classes, raw which contains 8.94 mg of Iron per 100g.
 The lowest amount of Iron is in Turkey, all classes, light meat, cooked, roasted which in 100g contains 0.71 mg of Iron.

-The median value of Iron is in Turkey, all classes, meat and skin and giblets and neck, cooked, roasted which in 100g contains 2.01 mg of Iron.
-The average amount of Iron in 100g of turkey, based on the list below is 2.67 mg of Iron.
+The median value of Iron is found in Turkey, all classes, meat and skin and giblets and neck, cooked, roasted which in 100g contains 2.01 mg of Iron.
+The average amount of Iron contained in 100g of turkey, based on the list below is 2.67 mg of Iron.

 From the Iron content in turkey list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Iron.
 Each turkey item can be scaled by different amounts to adjust the amounts of Iron so that it is not just, for example, the values in 100g of Turkey, liver, all classes, raw.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Iron.
 Again you can find a full nutrition breakdown for all foods containing iron which can be scaled for different servings and quantities, from the complete list of iron rich foods.